KarunasriG/KarunasriG/README.md

 # Hi there, I'm Karuna Sri! 👋

 Welcome to my GitHub profile!
-I'm a Software Developer passionate about building scalable applications, solving data problems, and creating responsive web pages.
+I'm a Full Stack Developer passionate about building scalable applications, solving data problems, and creating responsive web pages.
 Here, you'll find a collection of my projects, contributions, and experiments.

 ## 🚀 About Me